gerrowadat/log.andvari.net/content/pages/about.md

 Previous to that, I was Sr. Director of Engineering at [elastic.co](https://www.elastic.co), building and scaling Elastic Cloud.

 I was a Site Reliability Engineer/Manager/Director at Google from 2004 to 2021.
-As well as techical and management/leadership work on products such as GMail and Google Analytics, I was the global lead for Storage and Databases SRE at Google, as well as the head of Engineering at Google Ireland for several years.
+As well as technical and management/leadership work on products such as GMail and Google Analytics, I was the global lead for Storage and Databases SRE at Google, as well as the head of Engineering at Google Ireland for several years.

 I hold various opinions about technology, building and keeping teams and organisations, the role of SRE/Devops/whatever the kool kids are calling it, and various other things.
 I have run orgs from individual teams up to orgs of 300+ engineers, managers and other functions.